Rituverma12/cbse-class12-2022-appearance-analysis/README.md

   - Filter: Base Status -> Dropped-down arrow -> Select only "NON-ZERO" to exclude ABSENT status.
   - Slicer: Added for School Type to allow interactive exploration of patterns within each category.
 For example, CTSA and GOVT AIDED often show small bases, while KV and INDEPENDENT operate at large bases.

-- "profiling" sheet setup
+- "profiling_baseflag" sheet

   The profiling sheet was created to support the credibility of setting up small base later.
+To determine the size of the base, so that denominator is large enough to be statistically stable.
 It specifically analyzes the distribution of registered counts across different threshold.

   The table below summarizes key metrics:
     Smallest non-zero base	22